By Ambrose Bierce

 An old man named Daniel Baker, living near Lebanon, Iowa, was suspected by his neighbors of having murdered a peddler who had obtained permission to pass the night at his house.

-This brought him into relation with queer characters, some of whom were not altogether scrupulous in their methods of making a living, murder being an acceptable means to that end.
-It occasionally occurred that a peddler with a diminished pack and swollen purse would be traced to the lonely dwelling of some rough character and never could be traced beyond.
+This brought him into relationships with strange characters, some of whom were not altogether scrupulous in their methods of making a living, murder being an acceptable means to that end.
+Occasionally, a peddler with a diminished pack and swollen purse would be traced to the lonely dwelling of some rough character and never could be traced beyond.

-Seven years later the Reverend Mr. Cummings, a Baptist minister well known in that part of the country, was driving by Baker’s farm one night.
+Seven years later, the Reverend Mr. Cummings, a Baptist minister well known in that part of the country, was driving by Baker’s farm one night.
 It was not very dark: there was a bit of moon somewhere above the light veil of mist that lay along the earth.
-Mr. Cummings, who was at all times a cheerful person, was whistling a tune, which he would occasionally interrupt to speak a word of friendly encouragement to his horse.
+Mr. Cummings, who was always cheerful, whistled a tune, which he would occasionally interrupt to speak a word of friendly encouragement to his horse.

 As he came to a little bridge across a dry ravine he saw the figure of a man standing upon it, clearly outlined against the gray background of a misty forest.
 The man had something strapped on his back and carried a heavy stick — obviously an itinerant peddler.
-His attitude had in it a suggestion of abstraction, like that of a sleepwalker.
-Mr. Cummings reined in his horse when he arrived in front of him, gave him a pleasant salutation and invited him to a seat in the vehicle — “if you are going my way,” he added.
-The man raised his head, looked him full in the face, but neither answered nor made any further movement.
+His attitude had a suggestion of abstraction, like that of a sleepwalker.
+Mr. Cummings reined in his horse when he arrived in front of him, gave him a pleasant salutation, and invited him to a seat in the vehicle — “if you are going my way,” he added.
+The man raised his head and looked him full in the face but neither answered nor made any further movement.
 The minister, with good-natured persistence, repeated his invitation.
 At this, the man threw his right hand forward from his side and pointed downward as he stood on the extreme edge of the bridge.
-Mr. Cummings looked past him, over into the ravine, saw nothing unusual and withdrew his eyes to address the man again.
+Mr. Cummings looked past him, over into the ravine, saw nothing unusual, and withdrew his eyes to address the man again.
 He had disappeared.

-The horse, which all this time had been uncommonly restless, gave at the same moment a snort of terror and started to run away.
-Before he had regained control of the animal the minister was at the crest of the hill a hundred yards along.
-He looked back and saw the figure again, at the same place and in the same attitude as when he had first observed it.
+The horse, which had been uncommonly restless all this time, gave a snort of terror at the same moment and started to run away.
+Before he had regained control of the animal, the minister was at the crest of the hill a hundred yards along.
+He looked back and saw the figure again, at the same place and attitude as when he first observed it.
 Then for the first time, he was conscious of a sense of the supernatural and drove home as rapidly as his willing horse would go.

 By Ambrose Bierce, 1913.
-Compiled and Edited by Kathy Weiser, updated January 2020
+Compiled and edited by Kathy Alexander/Legends of America, updated November 2022.

 Excerpted from the book Present at a Hanging and Other Ghost Stories, by Ambrose Bierce, 1913, now in the public domain.
-Ambrose Bierce was the author of several supernatural stories as well as tales of the Civil War, which he drew from his own experience as a Union cartographer and officer.
-Bierce worked as a journalist and editor for the San Francisco News-Letter and California Advertiser.
-In 1913, at the age of seventy-one, Bierce disappeared into revolution-torn Mexico to fight alongside the bandit Pancho Villa.
+Ambrose Bierce was the author of several supernatural stories and tales of the Civil War, which he drew from his own experience as a Union cartographer and officer.
+Bierce was a journalist and editor for the San Francisco News-Letter and California Advertiser.
+In 1913, at the age of 71, Bierce disappeared into revolution-torn Mexico to fight alongside the bandit Pancho Villa.
 Although a popular theory is that Bierce argued with Villa over military strategy and was subsequently shot, he probably perished in the battle of Ojinaga on January 11, 1914.